Dishonesty has been re-defined. This is a major development: both for those of us in the legal profession and for those who are accused of fraud.

 Looking for more information?

-Read about Serious Fraud Solicitors, Fraud Defence, Serious Crime, Restraint and Freezing Orders, Corporate Fraud Solicitors, Tax & VAT Fraud Lawyers & Solicitor Services, SFO Defence Solicitors, Financial Conduct Authority (FCA), Property & Mortgage Fraud.
+Read about Serious Fraud Solicitors, Fraud Defence, Corporate Fraud Solicitors, Tax & VAT Fraud Lawyers & Solicitor Services, SFO Defence Solicitors, Financial Conduct Authority (FCA), Property & Mortgage Fraud.